kubernetes/ingress-nginx/docs/deploy/index.md

 This example creates an ELB with just two listeners, one in port 80 and another in port 443

 ![Listeners](../images/elb-l7-listener.png)

+##### ELB Idle Timeouts
+In some scenarios users will need to modify the value of the ELB idle timeout.
+Users need to ensure the idle timeout is less than the [keepalive_timeout](http://nginx.org/en/docs/http/ngx_http_core_module.html#keepalive_timeout) that is configured for NGINX.
+By default NGINX `keepalive_timeout` is set to `75s`.

+The default ELB idle timeout will work for most scenarios, unless the NGINX [keepalive_timeout](http://nginx.org/en/docs/http/ngx_http_core_module.html#keepalive_timeout) has been modified, in which case `service.beta.kubernetes.io/aws-load-balancer-connection-idle-timeout` will need to be modified to ensure it is less than the `keepalive_timeout` the user has configured.

+_Please Note: An idle timeout of `3600s` is recommended when using WebSockets._

+More information with regards to idle timeouts for your Load Balancer can be found in the [official AWS documentation](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/config-idle-timeout.html).

 ##### Network Load Balancer (NLB)